-You are to use these data, or subsets of the data, to fully understand and explain the soil variation across a soil association of your choice, in WI or MI.
+You are to use these data, or subsets of the data, to fully understand and explain the soil variation across a soil association of your choice, in MI.
 You can also use Google Earth to help with this project, using the Soilweb.kmz app.
-(I can email this file to you.)
-I reiterate, Project 2 is just like Project 1, but with a LOT more data, and now you have access to ALL the soils on the landscape, not just the ones in the block diagram.
 Do not let this project kill you, but do try to be inclusive and exhaustive.
 Use Tables to summarize data, rather than spelling it all out in paragraphs of text.
 Use figures to convey messages and information efficiently.